kkmanuu/OOP-school-library/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

  ### Key Features <a name="key-features"></a>
- - Implement classes and objects in Ruby.
- - Implement encapsulation and inheritance with Ruby.
- - Run a program using the command line.
+ - Implement composition (as an example of the design pattern).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>